giantswarm/prometheus-rules/README.md

 #### Test "no data" case

-* It can be nice to test what happens when serie does not exist.
+* It can be nice to test what happens when a series does not exist.
 * For instance, You can have your first 60 iterations with no data like this: `_x60`

 #### Useful links